 If you wish for Wilentz, Goldman & Spitzer, P.A., to consider representing you, please obtain contact information from the Contact Us area of this blog or go to the firm’s website at www.wilentz.com.
 One of our lawyers will be happy to discuss the possibility of representation with you.
 However, the authors of Wilentz blogs are licensed only in New Jersey and/or New York and do not wish to represent anyone who viewed this site in a state where the site fails to comply with all laws and ethical rules of that state.

-- Employment Law Update: Employers with 100+ Employees Take Note Employer's Legal Resource
+- Employment Law Update: NJ Employers Required to Provide Form BC-10 to All Separated Employees Employer's Legal Resource